 It is the policy of the NPAIHB to provide employees with educational opportunities, to encourage professional development so they may better perform their present jobs, and acquire skills permitting mobility to positions of greater responsibility.
-Employees who wish to pursue educational opportunities and training may submit a written request to their supervisor.
-The request must include a description of the training and a description of how the training will enhance their skills in their present position or build skills for a future position with NPAIHB.
-Training decisions will be based on the importance of the training to Board operations, the employee's performance review, and the availability of training funds.
+Annually each employee will develop a training plan that will be reviewed and approved by the Executive Director.
+Training decisions will be based on the importance of the training to Board operations, the employee's performance evaluation, and the availability of training funds.